Last week I summarized the purpose and goals that introduced our first month’s topic: Personal Development.

-Some people are very detail oriented and they will follow an intricate plan closely.
+Some people are very detail-oriented and they will follow an intricate plan closely.
 Others are a little more “freewheeling” and not really “detail” people.
-That is okay too.
-In all the years of my speaking to audiences worldwide, people have asked the question, “what plan is the right plan?”
+That is okay too. people have asked the question, “what plan is the right plan?”
 And my answer: the plan that fits you; your plan, the one you develop that is unique to you and for you.
 You see, each of us is unique and motivated by different factors and you’ve got to develop one right for you, one that fits you.
 Some plans will not be as intricate as others but we all must have a plan, along with goals in that plan, to move us along through the program.
 If you are a free spirit type, don’t tell yourself you have to spend two hours a day with a book, CDs and journal.
 It probably won’t happen and you will get discouraged!
 Whatever your personality, your strengths and your weaknesses, develop the plan around them!
 This is not a one-plan-fits-all proposition.

 Establish times to spend working on the material